lexicalunit/dotfiles/bin/README.md

 Output options:

+  -c, --check              Check if the given files are formatted, print a human-friendly summary
+                           message and paths to unformatted files (see also --list-different).
-  -l, --list-different     Print the names of files that are different from Prettier's formatting.
+  -l, --list-different     Print the names of files that are different from Prettier's formatting (see also --check).
   --write                  Edit files in-place.
 (Beware!)

 Format options: